NGSolve/ngsPETSc/docs/src/PETScSNES/hyperelasticity.py.rst

         gfu_history_ngs.AddMultiDimComponent(gfu_ngs.vec)
         gfu_history_petsc.AddMultiDimComponent(gfu_petsc.vec)

-We compare the performance of the `PETSc SNES` solvers and the one of `NGSolve` own implementation of Newton's method:
+We compare the performance of the `PETSc SNES` solvers and of `NGSolve` own implementation of Newton's method:

 .. list-table:: Performance of different non-linear solvers
    :widths: auto